Carlos Everett Conant

 Carlos Everett Conant (November 27, 1870 – January 27, 1925) was an American linguist who specialized in Austronesian languages, particularly the languages of the Philippines.
 He was also one of the founding members of the Linguistic Society of America.

 Life

 Conant was born to Medora Reed and Henry Conant in Cabot, Vermont, on November 27, 1870.

 While working as a teacher at Washburn College, Conant met Dorothy Tuckerman, a native of Topeka, Kansas.
 Tuckerman later joined Conant, who had moved to Bais, Negros Oriental, Philippines where he was serving as principal for a local school; she also had planned on taking a teaching position there.
-They married on March 11, 1902, however their marriage was short-lived as she contracted an illness and passed away in June 1902 in Dumaguete, Negros Oriental, Philippines.
+They married on March 11, 1902, however their marriage was short-lived as she contracted an illness and died in June 1902 in Dumaguete, Negros Oriental, Philippines.

 In 1908, he married Julie Laubmeyer, a native of Königsberg, Germany.

 Education

 Conant graduated from Lawrence College with a Bachelor of Arts degree in 1892 and a Master of Arts degree in 1899.

 In 1912, he earned a doctorate in Sanskrit and Comparative Philology at the University of Chicago.
 The title of his dissertation was The Pepet Law in Philippine Languages.